AndersDeath/diary2/000-current.md

 Yesterday there was a earthquake in Izmir.
 Today Is the same near Rodos island that is very close to me.
 It's fun but I feel how our house is shaking a bit.
 Firstly I thought that I just drunk to much wine today on the boat, but it's not.
 It's the first time in my life when i feel earthquake things.
 Far enough, now I will go to watch a series.

 # 06 November - Saturday - Gündoğan - 38 day of immigration

+Today is a storm outside.
+It's been being here for whole day and I don't know when it stops.